nkadel/ansiblerepo/pyproject-rpm-macros-srpm/README.md

 These macros allow projects that follow the Python [packaging specifications] to be packaged as RPMs.

-They are still *provisional*: we can make non-backwards-compatible changes to the API.
-Please subscribe to Fedora's [python-devel list] if you use the macros.

 They work for:

 * traditional Setuptools-based projects that use the `setup.py` file,